 fishing license is required.

-The Horseshoe Lake State Park is an excellent place for bird
+Horseshoe Lake State Recreation Area is an excellent place for bird

 watching.
 It has been said that virtually all species of birds that have

 been spotted in the state have been seen at one time or another at the

 Park.
 In July and August the southern portion of the lake is drained and

 spread with millet by plane.
 The resulting mudflats attract many snowy